JLama75/GeneBurdenTest/README.md

 1. sbatch step1.a.submit.sh (make sure to input the vcf file, file with samples you want to keep from the vcf file, your phenotype file and the monomorphic filter threshold )

 		→ python step1.a.py --vcf ${your_vcf} --keep ${IDs_to_keep} --phenoFile ${your_phenotype_file} --monoThreshold 0.00093985
-2. sbatch vep.annot.step.1.b.sh
-		#User have to specify the name of the output annotated vcf file.
+2. sbatch vep.annot.step.1.b.sh (User have to specify the name of the output annotated vcf file.)
 For example:

-		export outputFileName=your_annotated.vcf
+		→ export outputFileName=your_annotated.vcf

-		#Requires to activate VEP conda environment before running scirpt
+Requires to activate VEP conda environment before running scirpt

-3. sbatch submit.2_to_4.sh
+4. sbatch submit.2_to_4.sh
 		→ python step2.py $path_to_annotatedVCF
 		→ python step3.py
 		→ python step4.py